DoctorWkt/xv6-rosco-r2/README.md

 ## Hardware Options

-As at mid-Sept '24, I'm finding the bit-bang SD card very slow.
+I'm finding the bit-bang SD card very slow.
 I also really don't want to have to put in a relocating loader into the kernel.
-So I plan on designing an expansion board with 1M of RAM and a [CH375](https://www.electrodragon.com/product/ch375-module-reading-and-writing-u-diskusb-communicate/) USB interface.
-There will be a
+So I have designed an [expansion board](hardware) with 1M of RAM and a [CH375](https://www.electrodragon.com/product/ch375-module-reading-and-writing-u-diskusb-communicate/) USB interface.
+It has a
 [base register](https://en.wikipedia.org/wiki/Base_and_bounds) in front of the RAM, so that I can have multiple processes, but each one will think that they start at the same base address.

+There will be two Git branches for this project:

+ - `main` has the code that supports the SD card.
+In this version, there is only one program running at any time.
+ - `ch375` has the code that supports the above expansion board.
+In this version, the system can have multiple processes running at any time.

-## Running the System
+## Running the SD Version

 You will find a Zip file at the top-level, `sd-img.zip`.
 Unzip this to extract the `sdcard.img` file: this is an SD card image.
 Write this, block for block, onto